A frustrated woman looks over her credit card statements.

 Changes in spending behavior

-Stolen cards are used for small purchases as well.
+Thieves use stolen cards for small purchases as well.
 That means even a less expensive transaction can send risk signals when purchasing several inexpensive items that you don’t usually buy.

 Purchasing gift cards

-If your regular spending pattern doesn’t include purchasing gift cards, purchasing a large number of gift cards at once can raise red flags.
+If your regular spending pattern doesn’t include purchasing gift cards, a charge on your account for a large number of gift cards can raise red flags.
 According to the Federal Trade Commission, buying gift cards with stolen credit is a favorite of scammers.
 Gift cards are easy to purchase, and scammers can continue using them even after your account is frozen.

 How should you respond to a credit card fraud alert?